SanghoonAn/RPS-Aspen/README.md

 p:  BigJack#8

 Once logged in, click on the Aspen SIS link to open the browser. <br><br>
-<b>#Important#  The default page opened bu clicking the link is the RPS Aspen PRODUCTION site.
+<b>IMPORTANT: The default page opened bu clicking the link is the RPS Aspen PRODUCTION site.
 Production site can be reached without the Citrix vpn.
 Make sure not to confuse the production site with the dev/test environment.</b>

 So, once IE opens up and gives you a login for Aspen, replace the address with http://app-aspen-dev/aspenrep.<br>
 Below is my personal login to the aspenRep site. <br>